lysogeny/videotracker/README.md

 - [ ] Output polygon colour is red while video polygon colour is blue
 - [ ] Spaghetti Bolognese signal infrastructure deserves cleanup.
 - [ ] Issues loading first couple of frames when first frame is no keyframe and not looping.
-- [ ] option load value is not set to same folder by defaul
 - [x] Preview checkbox does nothing
 - [x] After completion state is not reset to not running
 - [x] csv output is not automatically defined when defining input via cli